andrewtrotman/CRISPR/README.md

 ./fast_binary_search -f OryzaSativaGuides.txt -o OryzaSativaGuides.out.txt
 ```

 Various statistics are reported including the time to search, and the "best" 20-mer.
-The output fle reposts all the 20-mers that score sufficiently highly that that they might be useful (t <= 0.75 accumulated MIT score).
+The output file reposts all the 20-mers that score sufficiently highly that they might be useful (t <= 0.75 accumulated MIT score).